 I take pure joy in transforming my state of mind into visual images.
 As my mind wanders through life, sometimes something will capture my eyes’ attention and I cannot look away.
-My artwork begins when I reflect on my feelings in that moment of transfixion.
+My creation begins when I reflect on my feelings in that moment of transfixion.
 Therefore my artwork is a delightful visual meditation whatever the subject is.

 When I was a child, I taught myself how to draw and paint.
 My favorite activity was to sit for hours in front of a little easel.
 I never tired of it.
-All the subjects that I loved to draw and paint have found a permanent home in my memory now.
-When I think back on them, they become meditations on my state of mind at that time in my life.
-Now, as a mature, life-long artist, I have begun creating stylized landscapes with the same sense of joy that I felt when creating art as a child.
+All the subjects that I loved to draw and paint have found a permanent home in my memory.
+Now, as a mature, life-long artist, I am creating art with the same sense of joy that I felt when I was a child.

 Her first picture book, The Tiger and The Dried Persimmon, the retelling of a Korean folktale, was nominated as a finalist for the Canadian Governor General’s Literary Awards and won the Elizabeth Mrazik-Cleaver Award.